karmab/kcli/doc/index.rst

 Kubevirt
 --------

-for kubevirt, you will need to define one ( or several !) sections with the type kubevirt in your *~/.kcli/config.yml*
+For kubevirt, you will need to define one ( or several !) sections with the type kubevirt in your *~/.kcli/config.yml*

-authentication is either handled by your local ~/.kubeconfig (kcli will try to connect to your current kubernetes/openshift context or with specific token
+Authentication is either handled by your local ~/.kubeconfig (kcli will try to connect to your current kubernetes/openshift context or with specific token:

 ::